Hyp-ed/hyped-2025/telemetry/packages/fake/README.md

 The program will record and store all values calculated by each sensor's methods defined in `sensors.ts` over a user-specified timeframe, with each sensor set to a specific sampling time interval. `main.ts` filters and constructs an array of relevant and unique sensors from the Pod Ness sensor object structure.
 A new interface is created called `Sensor Data`.
 It extends `RangeMeasurement` - adding the properties of `currentValue` and `movingAvg`, and encapsulates the measurement object with the sensor's name as a `Record`, reflecting the object shape of the pod's sensor objects.

 A Singleton class was created in its dedicated file, `data-manager.ts`.
 When the program is run, a single instance of this class is created.
 The instance holds the current set of data, and at each iteration is updated before the current data is pushed into data storage arrays for all sensors.
-Once created, this instance and its data property is accessible from both the main file, and the pod behavious class file, which holds all the methods written to generate each sensor's next value.
+Once created, this instance and its data property is accessible from both the main file, and the pod behaviours class file, which holds all the methods written to generate each sensor's next value.

 In the main file, the program's main function, `generateDataSeries`, runs a loop iterating through the time period defined.
 For each sensor type, it calls the relevant static method in the `Behaviour` class.
 Some sensors can be categorised, e.g. the navigation sensors.
 The values for displacement, velocity and acceleration are interdependet.
 As the pod's velocity is increased, its displacement and acceleration can be calculated, given the acceleration constraints provided by its critical limits nested object.

 A logistic function was chosen as the appropriate function for pod velocity to follow.
-This allows us to minimse the time to reach maximum speed by adjusting the peak acceleration (dv/dt) to reach but not exceed 5m/s^2 at the velocity-time inflection point.
+This allows us to minimise the time to reach maximum speed by adjusting the peak acceleration (dv/dt) to reach but not exceed 5m/s^2 at the velocity-time inflection point.

 Similar functions have been or are in the process of being created for the rest of the sensors.
 Complexity varies, and some require a lot more guesswork.